 While we were concluding the deal, he wrecked it!
 Happily, there was no damage to the drive train.
 He found a solid identical car with a bad engine in a junk yard, and agreed to swap the drive train from his wreck into the junkyard car.
 We did all that and I daily drove, raced and improved the RX-7 until 2016, when I moved to Argentina.
 In 2017, my friend and racing buddy Cliff agreed to buy it.
-We’re still in the process of concluding likely one of the few installment sales of a race car.
+That deal is done, and Cliff is thoroughly enjoying the car at last report.

-Throughout this racing career, I’ve noticed that racers have to search all over the universe to find the aids and accessories they need (or want!) to support their addiction.
+Throughout this racing career, I’ve noticed that racers have to search everywhere to find the aids and accessories they need or want to support their addiction.
 My intent is to make that process easier.

 WHY I WANT TO HELP PEOPLE

 It seems a shame that sports car racers have to search all over the universe to buy quality racing accessories.
-My goal is to provide one site where people can count on finding the highest quality racing accessories (non-marque-specific).
+My goal is to provide one site where people can count on finding the highest quality racing accessories (mostly non-marque-specific).

 THE GOAL OF MY SITE

-My goal is to assemble, in one place, access to all the best sources of non-marque-specific accessories for sports car racing.
+My goal is to assemble in one place lots of interesting information for sports car racing enthusiasts, and access to the best sources of accessories for sports car racing.